MarshalJoe/joes-blog/README.md

 fab deploy
 ```

-To keep credentials out of the source code and keep the code succinct I use Fabric's `local()` function to simply call the [AWS command line interface](https://aws.amazon.com/cli/) present in my local shell for deployment.
+To keep credentials out of the source code and keep the code succinct I use Fabric's `local()` function to simply call the [AWS command line interface](https://aws.amazon.com/cli/) that's present in my local shell in order to deploy.

 ## License